gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 signal battle_finished(msg)
 ```

-All that this script does is to provide signals that can be emitted and connected to.
-For example, a "deeply" nested node like `$Game/Party/Godette/Walk` could then emit the appropriate signal directly using the `Events` singleton script: `Events.emit_signal("party_walk_started", {destination = destination})`, `Events.emit_signal("party_walk_finished", {})`.
-While other deeply nested nodes could connect to these signals: `Events.connect("party_walk_started", self, "_on_Party_walk_started")` etc.
+This Singleton only lists signals that can be emitted and connected to.
+A "deeply" nested node like `$Game/Party/Godette/Walk` could then emit the appropriate signal directly using the global `Events` node: `Events.emit_signal("party_walk_started", {destination = destination})`, `Events.emit_signal("party_walk_finished", {})`.
+Other nested nodes could connect to these signals: `Events.connect("party_walk_started", self, "_on_Party_walk_started")` etc.

-This way signal connections are confined to the appropriate nodes instead of being managed through the code of some parent node script, like `Game`.
+This way, we can encapsulate signal connections in the related nodes instead of managing them in the code of some parent script, like `Game`.

-In the long run, the `Events` global dependency isn't a major problem, if we want to reuse code in other projects that doesn't implement this pattern, we can just do a quick search and replace to get rid of all the `Events.*` declarations.
+Having a global `Events` dependency isn't a major issue.
+If we want to reuse code in other projects that don't implement this pattern, we can do a search and replace to get rid of all the `Events.*` declarations.

 [OpenRPG]: https://github.com/GDquest/godot-open-rpg
 [state]: ./imgs/node_state.png